pytorch/rfcs/RFC-0032-numpy-support-in-dynamo.md

 From this, it follows that this API will not give any reproducibility guarantees when it comes to randomness.

+**Accuracy**.
+For deterministic operations, we would expect to give accuracy guarantees similar to those in PyTorch 2.0.
+In particular, we would expect these decompositions to be as precise as those from NumPy when compared to an `fp64` baseline minus perhaps a small relative error.

 ## The `torch_np` module